Invitation to the scientific colloquium Cradle to Cradle on September 30th, 2021 in Lüneburg (hybrid event)

 Time frame of the event 9:15 a.m. to approx. 6 p.m.

-You will receive the programme for the research colloquium by e-mail on request.
+The programme for the research colloquium is available here.
 It contains all necessary information for online participation, application for wildcards and the hygiene concept for guests on site.

 With best regards,

 29.04.2021 Guest article in the Frankfurter Rundschau: Food in harmony with nature and the environment

 Agriculture destroys resources that are essential for future generations.
 But we can prevent this: with a different, new "organic".
 A guest article by Michael Braungart from the Hamburg Environmental Institute.
 Read the full article here (Language: German).

 02.01.2021: Aktuelle Stunde, WDR television, interview with Michael Braungart: "Cradle to Cradle" for a world without trash

 In the broadcast "Aktuelle Stunde" (02.01.2020), the regional information magazine of the WDR television, Michael Braungart answered questions on the topic "A world without waste".
 Under the following link, the interview can be seen directly on the pages of the WDR until 09.01.2021 (Language: German): Aktuelle Stunde/WDR-Interview with Michael Braungart: "Cradle to Cradle" for a World without Garbage